calstar/star-gitbook/tutorials/submitting-reimbursements.md

 Fill out this form as accurately as possible.&#x20;

+{% hint style="warning" %}
+The PR forms asks for your UID.
+It is NOT your student ID on your Cal One Card.
+Be sure to follow the instruction on the PR form to look up your UID.
+We recommend right click the UID link, and open it in a new tab so that you won't lose progress (if you click on the UID link directly, it may just reload the current page into the new page)
+{% endhint %}

 For **Subject**, use the format \[full name] - \[subteam] - \[item description].
 For example, this might look like:&#x20;

 > Rajiv Govindjee - Propulsion - Test Stand Hardware